What is a Company Voluntary Arrangement?

 Initially, we will help you to prepare a Financial Statement for the company.
 In preparing your statement, we will identify the company’s total debts and help prioritise those requiring immediate attention.
 We will also help calculate what the company can afford to pay to its creditors each month, based on projected income and expenditure.

 We will then help draft your CVA proposal; this is effectively the offer you wish to make to your creditors.
-The CVA proposal needs to be set out in a specified format.
+The CVA needs to be set out in a specified format.
 It will confirm your proposed monthly payment and the exact terms of the CVA.
 Once finalised, it will need to be signed by you, before we circulate it to your creditors.

-Should the CVA be approved by creditors, our role will change from ‘Nominee’ to ‘Supervisor’ of the arrangement.
+Should the CVA be accepted by creditors, our role will change from ‘Nominee’ to ‘Supervisor’ of the arrangement.
 From that point forward, we are responsible for making sure you stick to the terms of the offer you have made.

 If you’re not sure what a Company Voluntary Arrangement (CVA) entails or whether it’s right for your company, you’ve come to the right place.
 Business Insolvency Helpline have helped hundreds of directors and companies protect themselves from creditor pressure.